jasondickerson/skupper_podman_example/README.md

 ## So What Just happened?

-This example shows how to use ansible to dynamically create an Ansible inventory for a Skupper Host or Skupper Client and then configure it.
+This example shows how to use ansible to dynamically create an Ansible inventory for a Skupper Host or Skupper Client and then configure it using the skupper.network Ansible Collection.
 So Let's look at the commands that happen behind the scenes:

 ### Host Configuration